-If the proposed WTP is not constructed at the Croton Woods site, the wooded public parkland would remain in place and would not be developed by alternative interests.
-Therefore, any potential archaeological resources would remain undisturbed in situ, with only the limited disturbances that are caused by passive park use (e.g., hiking).
+If the proposed DAF-Filtration WTP is not constructed beneath the Shandler Recreation Area, the public recreational facilities would remain in place.
+Any existing below ground cultural resources that survived the discreet impacts of the nineteenth and twentieth century (e.g., New Croton Aqueduct and park facilities construction), exist under stable conditions.
+Therefore, any potential archaeological resources would remain undisturbed in situ.
+It is also likely that any resources will remain intact, with only the limited disturbances that are caused by passive recreation, e.g. ball games, hiking, and picnicking.
 If no other development is enacted on this site, no other visual or structural impact is anticipated.